Einsteiniumeinsteinian/emart-infrastructure/README.md

 # Application Deployment

-This repository contains the code and instructions for deploying a React and Node Application on AWS using Terraform.
-This infrastructure consists of two Auto Scaling Group (ASG) with desired capacity set to 1, two load balancers and a jump server.
+This repository contains the infrastructure for deploying a React and Node Application on AWS using Terraform.
+The infrastructure consists of two Auto Scaling Group (ASG) with desired capacity set to 1, two load balancers and a jump server.
 The AWS external load balancer acts as the single entry point, terminating SSL and route handling.

 ## Task Overview

 The task involves creating an infrastructure on AWS to host a React frontend Application and Node backend Application.
 The infrastructure should consider scalability, efficiency, and maintainability.
-Expected Deliverables include Documentation (), Infrastructure-as-Code(), Pipeline ([]) Configuration, Sample Application ([]).
+Expected Deliverables include Documentation, Infrastructure-as-Code, Pipeline Configuration [emart-frontend](https://github.com/Einsteiniumeinsteinian/emart-frontend/tree/main/.github/workflows), Sample Application [emart-frontend](https://github.com/Einsteiniumeinsteinian/emart-frontend).

 ## Layout